Keeping your property safe and clean

-We’ve collected these health and cleanliness guidelines from industry health and safety experts as well as partners from all over the world.
-They’re designed to support you in keeping your property safe and your staff and guests healthy and protected
+We’ve collected these health and cleanliness guidelines from industry health and safety experts as well as from partners from all over the world.
+They’re designed to support you in keeping your property, staff and guests healthy and protected.

-While we can offer support in many areas, advice from your government or local authorities takes precedence.
-Each country has its own rules and laws, and it’s important that you take the time to understand what applies in your particular situation.
-Please bear in mind that, if it’s required by your government, you should make sure you:
+Each country has its own rules and laws, and it’s important that you take the time to understand what applies in your particular situation, from national guidelines down to local municipal requirements.

-- You should report any health and safety incidents to your local authorities, as well as to Booking.com by phone or in the extranet.
+- Report any health and safety incidents to your local authorities, as well as to Booking.com by phone or by sending us a message via the extranet

-- Make sure you display clearly visible signs reminding both guests and staff about health and hygiene measures they need to keep in mind.
+- Display clearly visible signs reminding both guests and staff about health and hygiene measures

-- We recommend you keep records of all preventive measures you take, as well as any other changes that take place at your property.
+- Keep records of all preventive measures you take, as well as any other changes that take place at your property

 Whether it’s just you or a big team taking care of your property, following these guidelines can help you maintain a healthy working environment: